mobispectral/mobicom23_mobispectral/README.md

       ...
   ```

 * Download [datasets for ALL fruits here] (27 GB).
 And unzipp to the correct folder and sub-folders (as above).
-Remove hyperlinks to datasets from later sections.
+Please note that additional 20 GB space will be needed to reproduce the results of all fruits.

 * Or, you can download the dataset for individual fruits: